CatalystCode/spk/guides/README.md

 # SPK Guides

-SPK automates Bedrock principles in several areas: cluster infrastructure, service management, service introspection.
+SPK is a command line tool that automates Bedrock principles.
+It targets several
+areas: cluster infrastructure, service management, service introspection.
 Below you will find guides to help you use SPK to adopt the Bedrock principles that you choose.

 [Bedrock Developer and Operations Experience](bedrock-end-to-end-dx.md): A scenario based description of how all the tools and components in Bedrock fit